geudde/attic-chest/pages/06.season-5/05.meeting-62/10.pleasures/docs.md

 ---
-title: The Pleasures of Sentiment
+title: 'The Pleasures of Sentiment'
 taxonomy:
     category:
         - docs